Shaleen-Ndirangu/Space-Shooter/README.md

 ### How to Play
 - [Provide instructions on how to start and play the game]
+- Press Enter to start the game
+- Use the keys "w,s,a,d" to move up, down, left and right respectively
+- Use the key "space" to shoot

 ## Controls
 - *Move Left*: [Specify key/button]